-- Windows 7: Click Start → Computer. - Windows 8.1: Open the File Explorer. - Windows 10: Open the File Explorer and click This PC. - Empty your recycle bin on a regular basis. - Use disk defragment tool regularly on your hard disk drive or hybrid drive to improve data seek and read times. - To free up disk space, uninstall unused application programs.
+- For Windows 7: Click Start → Computer. - For Windows 8.1: Open the File Explorer and click Computer. - For Windows 10: Open the File Explorer and click This PC. - Empty your recycle bin on a regular basis. - Use disk defragment tool regularly on your hard disk drive or hybrid drive to improve data seek and read times. - To free up disk space, uninstall unused application programs.